Lombiq/.NET-Analyzers/Docs/AddingAnalyzers.md

     .editorconfig
     ```

 This will use the analyzer configuration suitable for Orchard 1 projects.
-If you want to use this in a non-Orchard .NET Framework app then use the *General.ruleset* file as described above.
+If you want to use this in a non-Orchard .NET Framework app then use the *general.ruleset* file as described above.

 ## Introducing analyzers to an existing project